unitedastronomer/E1-572G-Hackintosh/ADDITIONAL_INFO.md

 #### Reminder:
 * In an EFI partition, there is an EFI folder with **BOOT** and **Microsoft** folder, be mindful when copy and pasting.
 Copy the OC folder within your laptop's EFI folder in your EFI partition, and replace the existing **BOOT** folder with the one from OpenCore.
-* It is recommended to edit config.plist with Propertree, you could also use Opencore Configurator.
-  * Use Opencore Configurator at your own risk, it may corrupt your plist.
-    * If that happens, open the config.plist with a text editor, check the last line `</plist>`, if it is missing a `>`, add it back.
-It rarely happens but it can happen.
-  * I don't use OCAT, the ocvalidate it uses is outdated.
-It should still work, just ignore the ocvalidate errors.
-It's apparently safer than OC Configurator.
 * Don't stop midway of installing, either via `install macOS` app or USB installation! **JUST WAIT!**
    * However if it is looping the same error code over and over: remove the battery, and press power button for atleast 30 seconds.